ethanrg3/grAId/DESIGN.md

 - **MLE updates** based on response patterns.
 - **MAP estimation** with priors when student data is limited.
 - **EAP estimation** integrating all past responses for a stable estimate.
-- Other methods for determining what ability value(s) is/are associated with a particular item.

 ### **3.4 Feedback and Reinforcement**
 - Students receive immediate feedback on their answers.